chef-boneyard/chef-web-docs-2016/release_chef_11-16/source/resource.rst

 Common Functionality
 -----------------------------------------------------
-All resources share a set of common actions, attributes, conditional executions, notifications, and relative path options.
+All resources share a set of common actions, properties, conditional executions, notifications, and relative path options.

 .. list-table::
    :widths: 160 440